Creating a Town Center from Scratch in Morrisville

 Bridging Policy and Community: Kirk Boone’s Mission to Support Western NC After Hurricane Helene

 In the aftermath of Hurricane Helene's unprecedented devastation in September 2024, western North Carolina faced challenges that tested the resilience and expertise of its communities.
-Among those deeply invested in the region's recovery was Associate Professor of Public Finance and Government Kirk Boone.
+Among those deeply invested in the region's recovery was Teaching Associate Professor of Public Finance and Government Kirk Boone.

 School of Government Office Hours Support Hurricane Helene Recovery Efforts